What is an Operating Lease?

 Rent per month = Total rental expense / Term in months Rent per month = 3,000 / 6 = 500

 Operating Lease Accounting Journal Entries

-The operating lease accounting entries are completed by recording the rental payments as an operating expense.
+The business completes the operating lease accounting entries by recording the rental payments as an operating expense.

-The operating lease accounting journal shows cash being used to pay the operating lease rental payment.
+The operating lease accounting journal shows the reduction in the asset of cash due to the operating lease rental payment.

 In summary, accounting for operating leases is simply a matter of recording the rental payments as operating expenses on a straight line basis.
 This is in contrast to the more complex capital lease accounting process.